-As required by the Treasury Board Directive for the Management of Expenditures on Travel, Hospitality and Conferences, this report provides information on the total annual expenditures for each of travel, hospitality and conferences for the Canadian International Development Agency (CIDA) for the fiscal year ending March 31, 2012.
+As required by the Treasury Board Directive on Travel, Hospitality, Conference and Event Expenditures, this report provides information on the total annual expenditures for each of travel, hospitality and conferences for the Canadian International Development Agency (CIDA) for the fiscal year ending March 31, 2013.
 It also provides the variance explanations from the previous fiscal year in each of these areas.

 Expenditures on travel, hospitality and conferences incurred by federal departments and agencies are related to supporting departmental mandate and the government's priorities.

 The mandate of CIDA is to manage Canada's aid resources effectively and accountably to achieve meaningful, sustainable development results, and to engage in policy development in Canada and internationally.
 CIDA's mission is to lead Canada's international effort to help people living in poverty.

 CIDA's efforts contribute to ensuring food security, generating sustainable economic growth, giving children and youth a better future, stabilizing fragile countries, and responding to natural disasters.

 Travel, hospitality and conference expenditures support the achievement of CIDA's international mandate.